-- Followers who are interested in products and services you sell.
+- Followers who are interested in the products and services you sell.

 Ensure that your targeted audience is similar to your influencers.
-These are the first things to look at when finding an influencer to market your product.
+These are the first things to consider when finding an influencer to market your product.

 Credibility in Your Niche

-Also, have insight into previous campaigns, and content influencers post on their social channels.
-Check whether they share content related to beauty products or music on a streaming app like Spotify, food restaurants, or any other.
-Find how they interact with their audience and represent the brand before making the final decision.
+Also, have insight into previous campaigns and content influencers’ posts on their social channels.
+Check whether they share content related to beauty products or music on a streaming app like Spotify, food restaurants, etc. Find how they interact with their audience and represent the brand before making the final decision.

 Your Customer Database

-Many companies send their brand products to influencers for free to encourage other advertisements, but why send free products when few have bought them and tried them before.
-Instead, you can search for existing customers, identify social channels attached to influencers and reach them out by asking them to share their experience with your branded product or service.
+Many companies send their brand products to influencers for free to encourage other advertisements, but why send free products when few have bought and tried them before?
+Instead, you can search for existing customers, identify social channels attached to influencers, and reach out to them by asking them to share their experience with your branded product or service.

 Your Existing Followers and Influencers

 Your existing followers and influencers can prove to be the best resources.
 Your social media sites can provide you with at least one or two people who might have a great following.
-Collaborating with them can benefit you as it helps improve your reach and followers who are continuously accessing your work.
+Collaborating with them can benefit you as it helps improve your reach and allows followers to access your work continuously.

 If anyone hasn’t tagged “influencer” in their social profile, reaching those with great reach can help you achieve your targeted goal easily.
-Someone with hundreds and thousands of followers can share your posts or content, and those posts can initiate a domino effect that permits you to substantially improve the number of people you are amusing with on a regular basis.
+Someone with hundreds and thousands of followers can share your posts or content, and those posts can initiate a domino effect that permits you to substantially improve the number of people you are amusing with regularly.
 Those people can become a solid customer base.

 Hashtag Search and Influencer Twitter List